hoeck/schirm/README.md

 Schirm
 ======

-A linux compatible terminal emulator which exposes additional html rendering modes to client programs.
+A Linux compatible terminal emulator which exposes additional HTML rendering modes to client programs.

-Written in Python and Javascript.
+Written in Python and JavaScript.

 Installing
 ==========